fkorsa/PracticalGuideToSoftwareDevelopment/README.md

 # Disclaimer
 * This book is full of opinions.
 You may disagree with them; keep in mind that I am merely sharing them with you, I am in no way forcing you to think the same way as I do.
+* I am not a web developer.
+It follows that most of my advice and explanations are not relevant for people in that field.
+If you are a web developer and you still want to read this book, keep that in mind.
 * This book is still being written.
 There are missing pieces and *badly* **formatted** *__text__*.

 # What's inside?